-- 78. As above, banks are expected to take reasonable precautions to ensure availability of, to retain, or to substitute relevant staff.
-As part of the contingency arrangements referred to in principle 4.3 of the EfB banks are expected to consider developing incentive systems to increase the likelihood of retaining relevant staff for a defined period through resolution and in post-resolution restructuring, where relevant and legally possible.
+79. As above, banks are expected to take reasonable precautions to ensure availability of, to retain, or to substitute relevant staff.
+As part of the contingency arrangements referred to in principle 4.3 of the EfB, banks are expected to consider developing incentive systems to increase the likelihood of retaining relevant staff for a defined period through resolution and in post-resolution restructuring, where relevant and legally possible.
 Such systems could help motivate relevant staff to remain in their current post notwithstanding resolution.
-Incentive systems could include a financial award that would be offered to relevant staff beyond their current remuneration, but also other measures to motivate staff could serve the same purpose (e.g. vouchers for training according to individual needs).
-Banks are expected to assess that there is no legal obstacle for developing their incentive systems. - 79.
-Banks are expected to have in place contingency arrangements, which ensure that incentives in a resolution event could be awarded in a short notice.
-Incentive schemes should ensure a fair, transparent, and objectively justifiable treatment of staff and be developed sufficiently in advance so that staff would know how the reward process works and which categories of employees are affected. - 80.
+Incentive systems could include a financial award that would be offered to relevant staff beyond their current remuneration, but also other measures to motivate staff could serve

+- the same purpose (e.g., vouchers for training according to individual needs).
+Banks are expected to assess that there is no legal obstacle for developing their incentive systems. - 80.
+Banks are expected to have in place contingency arrangements, which ensure that incentives in a resolution event could be awarded at short notice.
+Incentive schemes should ensure fair, transparent, and objectively justifiable treatment of staff and be developed sufficiently in advance so that staff would know how the reward process works and which categories of employees are affected. - 81.
 Retention incentives should be aligned to the specific needs of the businesses, the relevant role's level of criticality to resolution activities and the practical aspects of the resolution case.
-Incentive systems should not overburden the bank, and to this aim they need to be adapted to the particular urgencies of the business and be calibrated to the level of importance the staff represent in maintaining the continuity of relevant services.
+Incentive systems should not overburden the bank, and to this end they need to be adapted to the particular urgencies of the business and be calibrated to the level of importance the staff represent in maintaining the continuity of relevant services.
 Also, incentives should be subject to some safeguard conditions, such as that staff stay in the bank for a predefined period of time.
-Moreover, the consideration of the practical aspects of the resolution (e.g. resolution strategy, tool, etc.) should facilitate the choice of the most appropriate level of incentive as different activity duration as well as potential employment outcome for employees at the conclusion of resolution activity necessitate different approaches in both award size and payout timing.
+Moreover, the consideration of the practical aspects of the resolution (e.g., resolution strategy, tool, etc.) should facilitate the choice of the most appropriate level of incentive as different activity duration as well as potential employment outcome for employees at the conclusion of resolution activity necessitate different approaches in both award size and payout timing. - 82.
+Where retention incentives take the form of a financial reward51, banks are expected to consider to identify and clarify ex-ante the relevant conditions on the basis of the facts and circumstances that exist at that time.
+They should include as a minimum the following: - the size and terms of the retention award; - indicative time of the payment, and duration of the award52; - form of payment (e.g., lump sum, instalments); - any requirement to comply with relevant law and other regulatory constraints specific to each jurisdiction. - 83.
+Where banks have parts of the group in different jurisdictions they may have different retention plans in place (e.g., group-wide retention plan and local retention plans) to comply with the relevant regulations.
+If so, banks are expected to adjust retention package terms for relevant staff who are potentially eligible for retention incentives under different plans, where these different retention plans exist within the group.
+Banks are expected to verify whether relevant staff would qualify for retention awards covering the same overlapping time period and consider whether to adjust retention package terms for such employees.
+This review and individual package adjustment would allow the bank to avoid duplicating retention efforts under both plans and to maximise retention funds while still achieving both plans' goals of key employee retention.